Sorority Rec letters, rec letters sorority recruitment, sorority recommendation letters for my daughter

-As you prepare for sorority recruitment on your campus, you may be told about recommendation letters.
-While not all campuses and sororities require them, we want you to be fully informed about letters of recommendation; what they are, what should be included, and how to submit them if you decide to do so.
+You may hear about recommendation letters as you prepare for Panhellenic sorority recruitment on your campus.
+While not all sororities accept/request them, we want you to be fully informed about letters of recommendation, what they are, what they should include and how to submit them if you decide to.

 What is a sorority letter of recommendation?

-This recommendation is a little different than the one you might use for a job or a scholarship.
-A letter of recommendation for the sorority experience is an opportunity for a member of a sorority to introduce you to a chapter.
+This recommendation letter differs from letters you might use for a job or scholarship.
+A letter of recommendation for the sorority experience is an opportunity for a sorority member to introduce you to a chapter.

-This letter can highlight pieces of your life and experience that will show how you plan to be an engaged member of a sorority and how you uphold the values and expectations of membership.
-This letter can cover themes such as volunteer work, extracurricular activities and information about academic excellence and grades.
-It can help distinguish you as an individual beyond what is provided to chapters through recruitment registration.
+This letter can highlight pieces of your life and experience that will show how you plan to be an engaged sorority member and how you uphold the values and expectations of membership.
+It can cover themes such as volunteer work, extracurricular activities and academic excellence/grades.
+It can help distinguish you as an individual beyond what you provide to chapters through recruitment registration.

 A letter of recommendation is only an introduction.
-It does not guarantee additional opportunities to visit with a chapter, nor will it guarantee a bid of membership.
-It is still important to participate fully in the recruitment process with an open mind to get to know all the sororities on your campus.
+It does not guarantee additional opportunities to visit with a chapter or a bid for membership.
+It is important to participate fully in the recruitment process with an open mind to get to know all the sororities on your campus.

 Do I need one?
 Are Letters of recommendation required?

-What this means is that you can still participate in recruitment, whether or not you have letters of recommendation.
-If one of the NPC sororities has a requirement that letters of recommendation must be submitted, and if you do not submit one, the member organization will follow their own process to make sure you will receive one.
-The responsibility will be on the chapter and member organization – it will not be on you.
+No, and no. The 26 National Panhellenic Conference (NPC) member organizations have agreed that providing letters of recommendation for potential new members rests with the members of NPC sororities.
+This means you can participate in recruitment whether or not you have letters of recommendation.
+If one of the NPC sororities requires letters of recommendation to be submitted, and you do not have one, the member organization will follow its process to ensure you receive one.
+The responsibility is on the chapter and member organization – not on you.

 How do I get a letter of recommendation?
 What if I don’t know any sorority women?

-Like any letter of recommendation, strong recommendations come from individuals that know you personally and can speak to your strengths and values.
+Like any letter of recommendation, strong recommendations come from individuals who know you personally and can speak to your strengths, values and character.

-If none of those routes work out you can always contact the national office of the sorority you are trying to get a recommendation letter for.
-You can find contact information on this page to reach out to the organizations you need recommendation letters for to learn about their specific requirements and see if they can connect you with an alumna.
+If you need a different route, you can always contact the sorority’s inter/national office to get a recommendation letter.
+You can find contact information on this page to contact the organizations you need recommendation letters for to learn about their specific requirements and see if they can connect you with an alumna.

-While having a letter of recommendation may be beneficial for each chapter that is at your campus, know that you will still be able to participate in recruitment even if you are missing letters of recommendation.
+While having a letter of recommendation may be beneficial for each chapter that is at your campus, know that you will still be able to participate in recruitment even if you are missing one

 What is a timeline for getting a letter of recommendation?
 What should I provide to my recommendation writer?
 How are letters submitted?

-Check to see if your campus, the chapters or your recommendation letter writers have preferred deadlines for receiving materials to write the letters or dates to submit letters to the sorority organization or chapter.
+Check to see if your College Panhellenic, the chapters or your recommendation letter writers have preferred deadlines for receiving materials to write the letters or dates to submit letters to the sorority organization or chapter.

 For the most part, NPC sororities are now utilizing online tools, such as a form on the sorority’s website, to submit letters of recommendation.
-Each sorority has its own policy and form to fill out, so it will be important that recommenders use the system that is most appropriate for their member organization.
+Each sorority has its own policy and forms to fill out, so it will be important that recommenders use the system that is most appropriate for their member organization.
+If the alumna who agrees to complete a letter of recommendation for you is unsure how to do so, they can contact their inter/national headquarters to seek instructions.

 Curious about sorority life?